How to Get an EIN for Your Business for Free!

 To obtain an EIN for your real estate business, follow these steps:

 a.
-Visit the IRS website: Linked below.
+Visit the IRS website: Linked here .

 b.
 Complete the online application: Fill out the required information, including your business name, address, entity type, and the reason for applying.